Gopimaguluri267/Nvidia-Hackathon/README.md

 * We also utilized the RepeatingTopNGrams filter to eliminate questions that contained repetitive phrases, as these can introduce bias by overemphasizing certain terms and phrases.
 We have the n value of 5 and the repeating percentage as 15%.

-* Further We have leveraged NeMo microservices to convert the downloaded Gemma 2B model into .nemo format so that the model is compatible with the NeMo framework and is also optimized to take advantage of Nvidia GPUs’ capabilities.
+* Further We have leveraged NeMo microservices to convert the downloaded Gemma 2B model into .nemo format so that the model is compatible with the NeMo framework and is also optimized to take advantage of Nvidia GPUs' capabilities.

 * Our approach involved designing a custom system prompt that instructs the LLM what its task is, provided the question, title and the list of tags.
 We applied this to every question and title.